leonp84/code-institute-project-3/README.md

 ## Deployment

 These are the steps I followed to deploy the project to Heroku:

 1. I created an Heroku account and logged in.

 2. I clicked New and created a new app on the dashboard.

 3. I entered a unique name, selected the region (in my case, Europe), and clicked Create app.

 4. Within the created app, I selected the tab, Settings.

 5. At the Config Vars section, I clicked Reveal Config Vars.

 6. To use Google Sheets, I added a new config var with the key CREDS.
 For the value, I pasted the contents of the creds.json file that was previously created when setting up the Google Sheets API.

 7. I added another config var with the key PORT and set the value to 8000.

 8. Below the Config Vars section, I clicked Add buildpack.
 I selected Python and saved.
 Then I added another buildpack and selected node.js.
 It was important that the buildpacks were shown in this order.

 9. Back in the Integrated Development Environment, I created a list of requirements by typing pip3 freeze > requirements.txt into the terminal.
-(Note: In my specific case, the cryptography library was NOT added to the requirements.txt file when using freeze, so I manually entered cryptography into the requirements.txt file.)
+(Note: In my specific case, the cryptography library was NOT added to the requirements.txt file when using freeze, so I manually entered cryptography into the requirements.txt file).

 10. I now ensured that a working version of my code was committed and pushed to GitHub

 11. Now on Heroku again, I navigated to the Deploy tab.

 12. I selected GitHub as the deployment method and connected to GitHub.

 13. I searched for the repository name of the project and clicked connect.

 14. Optionally, I enabled automatic deploys to deploy each time new code was pushed to the repository.

 15. I then finally clicked Deploy Branch to deploy the project.